lifengli/basicui/README.md

 > npm run build

-/public/javascrips/ on uiserver holds the build files
+*bundle will be generated to /public/javascrips/ on uiserver

-after that you only need to run uiserver